Xilinx/Vitis-Tutorials/docs/Pathway3/Emulation.md

 ## Running Software and Hardware Emulation

 To help you better debug and optimize your applications, the Vitis core development kit allows you to run your design in both software and hardware emulation.
 Each provides a different level of insight into the design and are described below.
-For emulation and optimization details, refer to *Profiling, Optimizing, and Debugging the Application*.
+For emulation and optimization details, refer to [Profiling, Optimizing, and Debugging the Application](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/wzc1553475252001.html).

 * In software emulation (`sw_emu`), both the host application code and the kernel code are compiled to run on the x86 processor.
 This allows iterative algorithm refinement through fast build-and-run loops.
 This target is useful for identifying syntax errors, performing source-level debugging of the kernel code running together with application, and verifying the behavior of the system.
 For RTL kernels, software emulation can be supported if a C model is associated with the kernel.